tlswg/snip/draft-ietf-tls-snip.md

 different ports in the same scope could force all services on the same host to support a consistent set of protocols.

 This leaves IP and port.
-There is a risk that the same port number is used for completely different purposes depending on the choice of protocol.
+There is still a risk that the same port number is used for completely different purposes depending on the choice of protocol.
 This practice is sufficiently rare that it is not anticipated to be a problem.
-Finally, a deployment with no ability to coordinate the deployment of protocols that share an IP and port can choose not to advertise the availability of incompatible protocols.
+A deployment with no ability to coordinate the deployment of protocols that share an IP and port can choose not to advertise the availability of incompatible protocols.